tabner0320/Medicinal-Remedies/README.md

 - Responsive design for both mobile and desktop views
 - Organized project structure with static file serving via Express
 - Clean, accessible, and semantic HTML markup
+- Analyze data that is stored in arrays, objects, sets or maps and display information about it in your app.
+- Use a regular expression to validate user input and either prevent the invalid input or inform the user about it (in all cases prevent invalid input from being stored or saved).
+-  Create a function that accepts two or more input parameters and returns a value that is calculated or    determined by the inputs.
+Basic math functions don’t count (e.g. addition, etc).
+-  Visualize data in a user friendly way. (e.g. graph, chart, etc) This can include using libraries like ChartJS

 ## -- Technologies Used